Who is Alliance CAS?

-The best way to go about dealing with Alliance CAS is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Alliance CAS for millions of clients nationwide.
+The most effective way to deal with Alliance CAS is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Alliance CAS on behalf of their clients.

 Will Alliance CAS sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
-It’s also quite possible that you may never hear from or have to deal with Alliance CAS again.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
+It’s also possible that you never hear from or have to deal with Alliance CAS again.